Tips and information about how to observe your dog's behaviors to get more insight on what is in his or her canine mind.

+Tips and information about how to observe your dog's behaviors to get more insight on what is in his or her canine mind.

+>

-Dogs read our bodies as much as they would another dog's body language.
+> Dogs read our bodies as much as they would another dog's body language.
 Here's some ways that may be useful in training and communicating with your dog.

+>

-Discover and learn about calming signals.
+> Discover and learn about calming signals.
 Know how to read your dog's body language and calm them when they show signs of stress.
-Understanding a dog's body language is useful during training.
+Understanding a dog's body language is especially useful during training.

+>

-A look at how evaluating yourself, your dog, and the things that oppose your goal can help you make progress in your training.
+> A look at how evaluating yourself, your dog, and the things that oppose your goal can help you make progress in your training.